TomasVotruba/tomasvotruba.com/packages/blog/data/2017/2017-08-21-5-useful-rules-from-symplify-coding-standard.md

      With over 108 000 downloads I think I should write about 5 of them you can use in your projects today.
-tweet: "Add Final Interface, Class Constant fixer and more to your Coding Standard #php #architecture #php_codesniffer"

 deprecated_since: "September 2018"
 deprecated_message: |